 Dental abscess: what is it?

-Dental abscess: what treatments work?
+Dental abscess: what are the treatment options?